ansible/ansible/docs/docsite/rst/plugins/httpapi.rst

    :local:
    :depth: 2

-Httpapi plugins inform Ansible how to interact with a remote device's HTTP-based API and execute tasks on the device.
+Httpapi plugins tell Ansible how to interact with a remote device's HTTP-based API and execute tasks on the device.

 Each plugin represents a particular dialect of API.
 Some are platform-specific (Arista eAPI, Cisco NXAPI), while